Broughton Hall Catholic High School - Curriculum / Music

 • creating with expression, utilising the knowledge and skills gained from the wider music curriculum.

-Programme of Study KS4
+Programme of Study KS4: Years 10 and 11

-Year 10: Level 2 Certificate in Performance for Music Practitioners
+RSL Level 2 Certificate in Performance for Music Practitioners

+Music Music's significance in our lives and memories is undeniable.
+This course is a wonderful opportunity to explore your musical talent and creativity and learn more about something you love.
 Liverpool's position as a UNESCO City of Music means there's a wealth of musical opportunities for you, personally and professionally.
-This course is a great option if you love the idea of performing and learning more about music, whether for yourself as a hobby or because you aspire to work in that industry.
+RSL Music is a great option if you love the idea of performing and learning more about the subject, whether for yourself as a hobby or because you aspire to work in that industry.

 How is the course structured & assessed?